VanIseghemThomas/discord.py-bot-template/README.md

     docker run --env-file <env file> <image tag>

 you can add the **-d** flag to run in detached mode.
+Even easier is using docker-compose.
+When working with different microservices this is must!

+    docker-compose -f <yaml file> up --build

+Use the --build flag if you've made changes.
+It won't rebuild every layer because it can use the cached one's, this means the whole process just takes a couple of seconds.

 ## Automated deployment pipeline
 First you'll have to generate a [**Personal Access Token**](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).